TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 Then why are we intrested in Quick Sort? and why is named quick?

-Let's look at the average or expected number of comparision we would need to make!
+Let's look at the average or expected number of comparison we would need to make!

 Consider the list we are sorting a permutation of $[x_1, x_2, dots , x_n]$.
 Let $X_(i,j)$ be a random variable which is $1$ if the $x_i$ and $x_j$ are compared and $0$ otherwise.
 Let $p_(i,j)$ be the probability that $x_i$ and $x_j$ are compared.
 Then, $EE(X_(i,j)) = 1 * p + 0 * (1-p) = p$.